yahoo/node-bigfig/README.md

         // default (development)
         apiURL: "http://localhost:3001/",

-        // one approach to dealing with assets links embeded in the page
+        // one approach to dealing with asset links embeded in the page
         assetURL: "http://localhost:3000/static",

         // don't expose this config to the client!